 You will not find any malls or McDonalds on this island, but don’t let that scare you away.
 Though the island is small, there are many things to do, especially if you are an outdoor enthusiast.
-You can go horseback riding, fishing, hiking, bicycling, jet skiing, kayaking, sailing, surfing, paddle boarding, scuba diving, sailing, snorkeling or if you’d prefer you can lay around on some of the most beautiful beaches I’ve ever been to.
+You can go horseback riding and visit the best horse marketplaces, fishing, hiking, bicycling, jet skiing, kayaking, sailing, surfing, paddle boarding, scuba diving, sailing, snorkeling or if you’d prefer you can lay around on some of the most beautiful beaches I’ve ever been to.
 There are several restaurants, a few places to shop and on some days there are people selling wares from tents in Esperanza, which is considered to be the downtown area.

 As I stated before there are several beaches to choose from, listed here are SOME of them:

 - Sun Bay Beach is one of the widest bays in Vieques

 - Media Luna Beach is a very shallow bay where you can walk over 40’ out!